hphelion/documentation/network-quickstart.md

 - Managing a subnet
 - Adding and deleting an interface to a router

 You might need to modify the default network or create additional networks.
-This page gives you some how-to's to use the [Horizon Cloud Console](#console) or [HP Cloud CLI for Windows PowerShell](#powershell) to perform the following tasks:
+This page gives you some how-to's to use the [Horizon Cloud Console](#console) or [HP Cloud CLI for Windows PowerShell](#powershell) to create and configure networks, routers, and ports.

-- Create a network
-- Create a subnet
-- Create a port
-- Create a router
-- Assign a router to a network
+**Note:** You can also use the [HP Cloud v13.5 Compute Service API](https://docs.hpcloud.com/api/v13/compute/) and [HP Cloud v13.5 Networking API](https://docs.hpcloud.com/api/v13/networking/) to configure your network.

 ### Activate the compute service in HP Cloud ### {#compute}

 If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).

+Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.

 ### Using the Horizon Cloud Console ### {#console}